 ii.
 Stimulates circulation in the nerves and muscles of the thigh.

 iii.
-Relaxing the muscles of the body including those related to the spine.
+Relaxes the muscles of the body including those related to the spine.

 v.
-Beneficial in case of peptic ulcer and other stomach ailments.
+Beneficial against peptic ulcer and other stomach ailments.

 5. Rising from sitting to standing position on the toes puts the complete body weight on the toes and thus

 i.
-Increases the strength of the muscle of the backbone thighs knees and legs.
+Increases the strength of the muscles of the backbone, thighs, knees and legs.

-6. Medical benefits only side dishes.
-Salaah is offered for pleasing and thanking Allaah (swt):
+6. Medical benefits are only side dishes, Salah is offered for pleasing and thanking Allah:

-We muslims do not offer salaah for all these medical benefits.
-We offer Salaah to thank Allaah (swt), to please Him and to follow His commandments.
-These medical benefits are only side dishes or fringe benefits.
-Which may attract an unbeliever or a person of less faith.
-Thus our main course is to seek Allaah’s pleasure.
+We Muslims do not offer Salah for all these worldly perks.
+We offer Salah to thank Allah (سبحانه و تعالى), to please Him and to follow His commandments.
+These health benefits are only fringe profits which may attract an unbeliever or a person of less faith.
+Thus our main course is to seek Allah’s pleasure.